Press Release: Prospects for the World Economy

-The forecast for the global economy is published in the National Institute Economic Review no. 245 August 2018.
+The full forecast for the global economy will be published in the National Institute Economic Review no. 248 May 2019 on Thursday 25 April.
 Details of NIESR’s previous global economic forecast can be found here.

-For a full copy of the world economic forecast or to arrange interviews, please contact the NIESR Press Office: Paola Buonadonna on 020 7654 1923 / p.buonadonna [at] niesr.ac.uk
+For a full copy of the world economic forecast or to arrange interviews, please contact the NIESR Press Office: Paola Buonadonna on 020 7654 1931 / l.pieri [at] niesr.ac.uk

 For technical questions related to the forecast, please contact: